 - Keep skin clean and dry.
 Wash the skin with a gentle cleanser and pat dry.
 Do this cleansing routine regularly to limit the skin's exposure to moisture, urine and stool.

 - Protect the skin.
-Use plain talcum powder to protect skin at friction points.
-Apply lotion to dry skin.
+Use moisture barrier creams to protect the skin from urine and stool.
 Change bedding and clothing frequently if needed.
 Watch for buttons on the clothing and wrinkles in the bedding that irritate the skin.

 - Inspect the skin daily.
 Look closely at your skin daily for warning signs of a bedsore.